dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 If you're looking for the city's marquee events, you'll find yourself at RIOT.
 Chart-topping playlists, live performances from the brightest stars (both local and from around the world), DJ battles, unique music shows, and media-packed album premieres - sound like your scene?
 Don't miss out on RIOT. (...)
 </div>

-## HOW TO KEEP YOUR SHARDS AND DATA SAFE FROM PICKSOCKETS!
+## How to keep your shards and data safe from picksockets!
 [TOP 3 WAYS]
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">